tanghui315/speakr-app/readme.md

 Choose either **Docker** (recommended and currently the only working method), **Local Development**, or **Deployment**.

-For information on the CI/CD setup and automated Docker image building, see [CI/CD Setup](docs/ci-cd-setup.md).

 ### 1. Docker Installation

 The easiest way to deploy Speakr is using Docker and docker-compose.